Rereading My Childhood — The Baby-Sitters Club #13: Good-bye Stacey, Good-bye

 I found my Halloween outfit!

 The big day comes and Stacey has to leave, but not before a final goodbye from the BSC.
 Stacey also gives them business cards with her new address and phone number (JK 5–8761) and the words “The New York Branch of The Baby-Sitters Club.”
-Since I know that Stacey returns to Stoneybrook, that “JK” in her phone number seemed like foreshadowing, but this book was written in 1988.
+Since I know that Stacey returns to Stoneybrook, that “JK” in her phone number seems like foreshadowing, but this book was written in 1988.
 And, according to a brief letter at the back of the new books, Ann M. Martin intended for Stacey to stay in New York.

 This book was fine.
 I felt for Charlotte, but I couldn’t read this book without the knowledge that Stacey returns.
 I also feel like the children should have said goodbye during the yard sale and a party closer to the one at the end of Logan Likes Mary Anne would be more appropriate for Stacey.
 One with classmates and music and dancing.
 And the giant picture is just not a good gift for someone trying to get rid of things.
 The whole book is about her trying to get rid of things — why gift her more things?